 The intro to Yuusha Da-Garn

 Obari recalls that Imaishi was one of the few people who cottoned onto the fact that the opening of the Yuusha show Da-Garn, that was made by Obari with a little help from Atsuko Ishida, was in fact a big homage to the works of Yoshinori Kanada from the late 70s and early 80s.
 Imaishi explains that the way the colours and animation seem a little off was not the product of mistakes on Obari’s part, but rather an homage to the production values of the time period Obari was trying to emulate.
 In a comment regarding younger animators Imaishi says that it’s understandable if they don’t know who Yoshinori Kanada is but for them not to know Masami Obari, he just doesn’t know anymore these days.
 Perhaps this comment is a little insight into how Imaishi views Obari.
 It is quite interesting, as this could explain why when Imaishi was younger he brought his sketchbook before Obari’s Studio G-1 in the hopes of joining it but it seems he went and joined up Gainax instead.
 As a side note, Imaishi did do some Key Animation work with Obari for the production of Obari’s 1997 action anime Virus Buster Surge.

 Yutaka Nakamura (中村豊) – Yutaka Nakamura is an excellent action animator, with a wonderful sense for camera work and for choreographing fight scenes.
 When he was much younger, still starting out in the industry, a few of his early jobs were on mecha shows.
-He worked on a few episodes of Yuusha shows Exkaiser and Fighbird where Obari was doing some exciting animation work.
+Notably he worked on a few episodes of Yuusha shows Exkaiser and Fighbird where Obari was doing some exciting animation work.
 Interestingly he says he wanted to work on Tekkaman Blade at the time because he admired the animations of Obari and others and wanted to have a chance to channel those kinds of drawings.
 Nakamura did get a chance to work with Obari directly on an episode of Virus Buster Surge and worked as a key animator on the final episode of Chouja Reideen.

 Part of Yutaka Nakamura’s cut on Virus Buster Surge

-Takeshi Koike (小池健) – Koike is known these days for bringing us Redline after seven years of hard work.
+Takeshi Koike (小池健) – Koike is known these days as the brilliant mind behind Redline.
 Takeshi Koike is the protoge of Yoshiaki Kawajiri.
-However, in an interview for Redline’s home release, Koike is asked about the animators who had been an inspiration for him over his career and in response he lists Kawajiri, Peter Cheung, and Kanada too, but then Koike adds Masami Obari.
-To be quite honest this revelation took me by surprise and I didn’t quite believe it at first but having looked into it, it turned out to be true.
-At the very least, Koike started in the animation business in the late 80s working on shows with mecha in them; I can imagine anyone who was a young mecha animator at the time, it would be hard-pressed to avoid Obari’s influence when Obari was at his strongest.
+However in an interview for Redline’s home release, Koike was asked about the animators who had been an inspiration for him over his career and in response he listed Kawajiri, Peter Cheung and Kanada too, but then Koike adds Masami Obari.
+To be quite honest this revelation took me by surprise and I didn’t quite believe it at first – but having looked into it, it turned out to be true.
+At the very least Koike started in the animation business in the late 80s working on shows with mecha in them; I can imagine anyone who was a young mecha animator at the time, it would be hard-pressed to avoid Obari’s influence when Obari was at his strongest.

-Chiakishi Kubouta (久保田誓) – Kubouta is a talented (ex?)Gainax animator who is known for his stylish character animation, he very much adores the works of Japanese animation grandmaster Toshiyuki Inoue.
+Chiakishi Kubouta (久保田誓) – Kubouta is a talented (ex)Gainax animator who is known for his stylish character animation, he very much adores the works of Japanese animation grandmaster Toshiyuki Inoue.
 Kubouta explains that when he was younger back in middle school, he studied Obari’s animation quite closely and would often create flipbooks where he’d try to breakdown and mimic Obari’s style.
 Eventually he grew out of it and confesses he hasn’t followed Obari’s animation since Obari’s work on the Yuusha series in the early 90s.
 As he got to highschool he then began to mimic the style of Ichiro Itano in his flipbooks.
 Even if his modern style is nothing like Obari’s I find it interesting his early interest as an animator was based around Obari’s work.

-Satoshi Kubo (窪敏) – This animator made some remarks about Obari prior to announcement of the 2010 Super Robot Wars anime.
+Satoshi Kubo (窪敏) – This is an animator who made some controversial remarks about Obari prior to announcement of the 2010 Super Robot Wars anime.
 On his Mixi page (a Japanese social network) he made comments that were critical of Obari.
 He went on to say he refused to work on the production of the SRW anime, as it had “Obari-san” involved.
-He said it was dangerous to work with such a person, and that Obari would probably end up driving his studio into the ground again.
+He said it was dangerous to work with such a person and that Obari would probably end up driving his studio into the ground again.

 Minamimachi and Studio G-1